brianivie/jesseybug/README.md

 Collecting, organizing and posting all of the resources we had created and collected over the years to this website was a project that got put on the back burner until recently when I experienced some heath issues.

-Now while I wait to heal I find myself with the time to continue this project.
+Now, while I wait to heal, I find myself with the time to continue this project.